 Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+Intel, Celeron, and Pentium are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.
+The microSD logo and microSD are trademarks of SD-3C LLC.
 USB Type-C® and USB-C® are registered trademarks of USB Implementers Forum.
 DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.
-Miracast® is a registered trademark of Wi-Fi Alliance.
+Miracast® is a registered trademark of Wi-Fi Alliance